tejuiceB/PlaylistConverter/README.md

 - **Playlist Transfer**: Easily transfer playlists from Spotify to YouTube or from YouTube to Spotify.
 - **Seamless Integration**: Uses the Spotify Web API and YouTube Data API v3 to fetch and manage playlists.
 - **User-Friendly Interface**: A simple and intuitive interface built with Thymeleaf.
+- **Cloud Deployment on AWS**: Deployed on AWS EC2 with Nginx reverse proxy and SSL, demonstrating hands-on experience with AWS cloud infrastructure, server provisioning, and production DevOps.

 ## Technologies Used